alexzorila/artifact-cruncher/README.md

 Tested with: `Windows 11`, `WSL2`, `Ubuntu 22.04 guest`, `Docker`, `Plaso`, `MFTECmd`, `Splunk 9.3`

 ## Installation
 Navigate the `Windows` filesystem to a desired install directory.
-Launch `Ubuntu 22.04` terminal via `WSL2`.
-Run one of the following code snippets as `root`.
+Launch `Ubuntu 22.04` terminal via `WSL2`and run one of the following code snippets as `root`.
 > For WSL2 usage and Ubuntu installation see [WSL Cheat Sheet](#wsl-2-cheat-sheet).

 ### Quick Install